Magic Quadrant for Secure Email Gateways

 - Sophos gets very high marks for customer service and support.

 - Sophos' focus on providing simple-to-manage appliances can be limiting for larger organizations.
-Advanced enterprise-class features, such as dashboard customization, log data visibility restrictions, and advanced reporting, are all missing or weak.
-It does not allow for per-user sending limits.
-Sophos still does not support DKIM or SPF, which are important standards for detecting spoofed messages.
+Advanced enterprise-class features (such as dashboard customization, log data visibility restrictions and advanced reporting) are all missing or weak.
+Sophos does not allow for per-user sending limits.
+Sophos still does all configuration of DKIM or SPF rules.

-- DLP workflow is weak compared with the Leaders in this Magic Quadrant.
+- DLP workflow is weak.
 There is no compliance officer role or a specific quarantine to enable compliance-related workflow, such as building cases, annotating events or custom actions for email.
 Notifications for policy compliance are created for each event, rather than created as objects and referenced in policy.

 - Although Sophos includes its SEG product with several suites, it does not yet provide a common interface to manage and monitor multiple products.

-- Sophos does not offer a SaaS-based delivery option.
+- Despite a focus on SMB customers, Sophos still does not offer a SaaS-based delivery option, although one is reportedly planned for 2014.

 Symantec is one of the largest SEG vendors by market share and continues to grow faster than the market.
-It has one of the broadest ranges of mature SEG offerings, including hardware appliances, SaaS, virtual appliances (VMware), and software for Exchange and Domino.
-Symantec also offers archiving and e-discovery solutions and disaster recovery email services.
-Continuous improvements in the Symantec Messaging Gateway (SMG) and the Symantec.cloud SaaS service make Symantec a good candidate for most organizations.
+It has a broad range of mature SEG offerings, including hardware appliances, SaaS and virtual appliances (VMware).
+Symantec also offers archiving, e-discovery and enterprise DLP solutions.
+The Symantec Messaging Gateway (SMG) and the Symantec Email Security.cloud service are good shortlist candidates for most organizations.

 - Symantec has a very large and sophisticated malware research team that has access to a significant amount of telemetry data from its very large consumer, Internet service provider, SMB and enterprise customer base.